storesafe/cordova-sqlite-storage/README.md

   - if the issue is with *adding* data to a table, that the test program includes the statements you used to open the database and create the table;
   - if the issue is with *retrieving* data from a table, that the test program includes the statements you used to open the database, create the table, and enter the data you are trying to retrieve.

+## Before asking for help with a pre-populated database

+This plugin has been tested and successfully used with pre-populated databases.
+But you have to do it very carefully.
+If you are having any trouble, please start with a new, clean Cordova project, add this plugin, use the `sqlite3` tool to make a small test database, and try to read it.

 ## What will be supported for free

 Please make a small, self-contained test program that can demonstrate your problem and post it.
 Please do not use any other plugins or frameworks than are absolutely necessary to demonstrate your problem.